 One of the main aims of the session was to stimulate social inclusion and interaction between the parents in a shared enjoyable activity.

 Children with disabilities were able to use and familiarise themselves with unknown equipment, developing their competencies and knowledge about the surrounding world.
 Using their own designs enhanced art therapy and the use of IT in a non-formal education activity.
+These techniques could later be used for the creation of handcrafts.

 Participants with disabilities were able to interact with the other participants without disabilities during the activity, creating mutual help and inclusion.
 Parents also got the chance to share their experiences with each other thanks to the Special Parent Club.